Table of Contents:

 With the current global situation, the online counterfeit issue has witnessed a huge increase.
 Counterfeiters have become more aggressive since many brands are moving their offline business to online.
 This has made the need for technology to protect brands’ online revenue more important than ever.

 The nature of counterfeit toys, particularly within the emerging ecommerce landscape, makes them difficult to tackle.
 The health and safety risks are uncomfortable knowledge to those that know.
 Brands dealing with grave issues of injuries from their brand’s counterfeits are faced with worrying consumers boycotting the brand completely.
 Once this has occurred, regaining consumer trust is next to impossible.

 The solution lies in making consumers more aware of the risks involved with their apparent “good quality” counterfeit toys.
 Brands must help consumers to identify which is fake and which is authentic.

 On a case-by-case basis, individuals can report spotted counterfeit products online, which will lead to their removal and – in certain cases – a ban of the seller in question.

 On a more commercial scale, however, manual searching is extremely time-consuming.
 Whilst there are ongoing efforts to curb sales of counterfeit goods, loopholes continue to be exploited and safety standards continue to go unmet.
-In order to be effective on a large scale, brand protection strategies must be applied systematically, and they must constantly be adapted to new means of counterfeiting goods.
+In order to be effective on a large scale, a brand protection solution must be applied systematically, and it must constantly be adapted to new means of counterfeiting goods.